DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-52-Semantic-Search.rst

 Five Science Scenarios are included here to illustrate how scientist use data:

 A. Coastal marine primary production: A scientist wants to know total annual net ecosystem primary production in a  coastal marine environment in southern California.
-This will entail  discovering and processing (summing) the areal production rates for several groups of primary  producers, eg, a) phytoplankton, b) benthic turf algae, c) seagrass  beds, d) kelp.
+This will entail discovering and processing (e.g., summing) the areal production rates for several groups of primary  producers, e.g., a) phytoplankton, b) benthic turf algae, c) seagrass  beds, d) kelp.
 Individual measurements required different methods due to differences in organism size and growth rate.
 Some measurements may be reported for  an entire community (phytoplankton, algal turf).
 Some may be  species-specific (kelp, seagrass, turf).
 The scientist expects to  discover measurements in a variety of time scales (daily to annual), and  spatial dimensions (volumetric or areal); possibly but less likley, different spatial scales (most scaled to meter).

 Possible queries the KR will need to address: Q4, Q9

-B. Processes contributing to NEE in a forest: Terrestrial carbon budgets are generally constructed either by a) measuring specific size and change of pools over time, b) directly measuring fluxes , or c) modeling.
-A scientist wants to compare the results of different carbon budget construction methods in a forest, and os will need access to many different measurements, eg. foliar, woody, root, litter and soil carbon mass, accumulation rates (for same pools), autotoropthic, heterotrophic respiration rates, eddy  covariance (NEE) (from Table 1,  http://www.geos.ed.ac.uk/home/homes/mwilliam/Williams05a.pdf)
+B. Processes contributing to NEE in a forest: Terrestrial carbon budgets are generally constructed either by a) measuring specific sizes and changes in pools over time, b) directly measuring fluxes, or c) modeling.
+A scientist wants to compare the results of different methods of constructing carbon budgets in a forest, and so will need access to many different measurements, eg. mass of foliar, woody, root, litter and soil carbon, accumulation rates (for the same pools), autotoropthic, heterotrophic respiration rates, eddy  covariance (NEE) (e.g., from Table 1,  http://www.geos.ed.ac.uk/home/homes/mwilliam/Williams05a.pdf)

 Possible queries the KR will need to address: Q1, Q2

-D. Annual above-ground npp in a grassland (during droughts) [NOTE: this scenario was adapted from the mstmip scenario in use case 42, but is now for a data-discovery POV. ]
+D. Annual above-ground NPP in a grassland during droughts [NOTE: this scenario was adapted from the MsTMiP scenario in use case 42, but is now for a data-discovery point of view. ]
-A scientist studying drought recovery in grasslands.
-He wants to compare  the MsTMIP model output to other benchmark data sets, so needs data  from the MsTMIP central data repository, plus other data relating above  ground NPP to precipitation rates in grasslands.
+A scientist is studying drought recovery in grasslands.
+He wants to compare  the MsTMIP model output to other "benchmark" data sets, so needs data  from the MsTMIP central data repository, plus other data relating above  ground NPP to precipitation rates in grasslands.
 He will perform  additional data processing.

 Possible queries the KR will need to address: Q1, Q3, Q6, Q7, Q8